Click on the active heading of each course to see detailed information on that specific edition of the summer school lecture.

 - know some of the interaction concepts we will find in our cars in the near future – for both, manual cars and automated vehicles;

-- State-of-the art & problems in autonomous driving/vehicles: Technological concepts; sensor technologies and identified problems; future development
+- State-of-the art & problems in automated driving/vehicles: Technological concepts; levels of automation; sensor technologies and identified problems; future development;